JayBazuzi/jaybazuzi.github.io/_posts/2024-10-15-gitattributes.md

 ---
 layout: post
-title: The one true .gitattributes
+title: The one true `.gitattributes`
 ---

-# The One True `.gitattributes`

 I take it as a fundamental tenet of source control systems that I can put a file in now and get it out later, unchanged.
 Git breaks this rule: Git can convert line endings, which which regularly causes confusion and file corruption.
 Let's stop that from happening.